Volume indicator analysis is an important technical parameter which is ignored by the traders specially the novice traders.

 2. Volume RSI:

-The Volume RSI (Relative Strength Index) is similar to the Relative Strength Index except that up-volume and down-volume are used in the formula of RSI instead of changes in price.
+The Volume RSI (Relative Strength Index) is a volume indicator which is similar to the Relative Strength Index except that up-volume and down-volume are used in the formula of RSI instead of changes in price.

 Volume RSI oscillates around 50% center-line in the range from 0 to 100%.

-One of the ways of using the Volume RSI would be to trade on the signals generated on the crossovers of the indicator and 50% center-line around which it oscillates.
+One of the ways of using this volume indicator would be to trade on the signals generated on the crossovers of the indicator and 50% center-line around which it oscillates.

 - When the Volume RSI reading is above 50% then it is considered bullish indicating bullish volume dominates over bearish volume.